 The most common type of medical radiation burn is radiation dermatitis, and it is usually mild.
 It occurs to some extent in most patients receiving radiation therapy whether or not they get chemotherapy.
 However, this condition can also result from exposure to radiation during certain procedures such as coronary angiography, indwelling catheter placement, and embolization procedures.

 Some people are more at risk of radiation dermatitis than others.
 Risk factors include malnutrition, obesity, skin disease, overlapping skin folds, HIV, and diabetes.
 Individuals who receive individual doses of radiation that are larger than 3 to 5 Gy per dose or total radiation doses amounting to more than 55 Gy are also more at risk.
-In addition, patients who get radiation for head and neck tumors along with concurrent cetuximab therapy are more likely to get radiation dermatitis.
+In addition, patients who get radiation for head and neck tumors along with concurrent Cetuximab (brand name Erbitux) therapy are more likely to get radiation dermatitis.

 Unlike thermal burns, it is not always readily apparent when a radiation burn occurs.
 This is because the individual doesn’t feel a sensation when they’re exposed, and there may be no visible signs immediately.
 This contrasts with thermal burns where heat warns the individual that they could be hurt, and fire or hot objects can be easily recognized.
 However, even though skin affected by a radiation burn often appears normal on the surface at first, the immune response has already started.